saikaryekar/saikaryekar/README.md

 # Hi there! 👋

-I'm Sai Karyekar, a Masters student in Electrical and Computer Engineering (ECE) at Georgia Tech, specializing in Digital Signal Processing (DSP) and Machine Learning.
+I'm Sai Karyekar, a Masters student in Electrical and Computer Engineering (ECE) at Georgia Tech, specializing in  Machine Learning.

-### Seeking Summer Internship Opportunities in ML and Data Science
+### Seeking Full-Time opportunities in ML and Data Science
-🔍 Actively on the lookout for exciting Summer 2024 Internship opportunities in the fields of Machine Learning and Data Science.
+🔍 Actively on the lookout for exciting Full-time opportunities starting May 2025.
 Check out my GitHub for a glimpse of my projects and related work.

 <!--
 ### Skills